andreasscherbaum/check-markdown-files/CHECKS.md

 - skip_missing_tags_raspberry-pi
 ```

+The example file `check-markdown-files.conf` in this repository comes with a long list of country and city names already filled in.

 ## missing_words_as_tags

 This check defines a list of words which should also be tags.
 The words and tags are handled lower-case.